 As well as providing access to water, sanitation and hygiene (WASH) for the poorest communities on the planet, Frank Water is playing its part in finding solutions to some of the knottiest problems that are currently holding back the WASH sector.

-In order to galvanise expertise around these problems, we’re working with some of the brightest and most forward-thinking corporates and research institutions in the world to develop a tool that will enable remote communities and local governments to assess the feasibility of potential water supply projects.
+In order to galvanise expertise around these problems, we’ve worked with some of the brightest and most forward-thinking corporates and research institutions in the world to develop a tool that will enable remote communities and local governments to assess the feasibility of potential water supply projects.

 Why is this needed?